MasterKinjalk/GlobalCovidImpact_TweetData_Visualization/readme.md

 ### Data Files

-The application requires three data files for processing:
+The application requires three data files for processing, each containing **clean COVID-19 tweets** from different timeframes:

-- `Covid-19 Twitter Dataset (Apr-Jun 2020) clean.csv`
+* `Covid-19 Twitter Dataset (Apr-Jun 2020) clean.csv`
-- `Covid-19 Twitter Dataset (Aug-Sep 2020) clean.csv`
+* `Covid-19 Twitter Dataset (Aug-Sep 2020) clean.csv`
-- `Covid-19 Twitter Dataset (Apr-Jun 2021) clean.csv`
+* `Covid-19 Twitter Dataset (Apr-Jun 2021) clean.csv`

+Additionally, it uses:

-In addition, it uses `world-countries.json` for the choropleth maps and `countries.csv` for country-specific data.
+* `world-countries.json` to define the choropleth map regions.
+* `countries.csv` for country-specific data.

 Ensure these files are placed in the correct location within your project directory.

 ### Running the Application